cloudteam2016/kubernetes.github.io/docs/api.md

 DaemonSets, Deployments, HorizontalPodAutoscalers, Ingress, Jobs and ReplicaSets are enabled by default.
-Other extensions resources can be enabled by setting runtime-config on apiserver. runtime-config accepts comma separated values.
+Other extensions resources can be enabled by setting runtime-config on APIserver. runtime-config accepts comma separated values.
 For ex: to disable deployments and jobs, set `--runtime-config=extensions/v1beta1/deployments=false,extensions/v1beta1/jobs=false`